insum-labs/starter-project-template/.vscode/README.md

 The first time you execute this script an error will be shown and `scripts/user-config.sh` will be created with some default values.
 Modify the variables as necessary.

+*Note: Windows users: Please ensure WSL or cmder is configured to run bash as terminal in VSC.
+Instructions are in [../README.md#windows-setup*

 ### `tasks.json`

 This file defines the VSCode task.
 The only thing that needs to be modified is the to define a task name.
 Search the file for `CHANGEME` and replace with the project name.